jeffreyadams/atlasofliegroups-docs/download_and_install.rst

 This will show you the details of the commands your compiler is using to compile and link the codes.

 Ideally, this should get the source code compiled.
-If you encounter any error, see :ref:`trouble_shooting`.
+If you encounter any error, see :ref:`installation_troubleshooting`.

 **Executables**